felipecesr/music-store/README.md

--- DETAILS --
+##-- DETAILS --

-1. The home page will show some albums – like new releases, best sellers – whatever you think fits best for your store.
+1. The home page will show some albums â€“ like new releases, best sellers â€“ whatever you think fits best for your store.

 2. If the user clicks on a music album, he or she should see the track listing, the price and a button to add the product to the cart.